 The Cayman Islands Cadet Corps began in August 2001 as an initiative of the Ministry of Education, Human Resources and Culture.
 Subsequent consultation between the Cayman Islands and Barbados took place regarding establishing a Corps similar in structure to that in Barbados.

 However, it was not until March 2002 the First Company of the Cayman Islands Cadet Corps, Alpha Company, was formed at the George Hicks High School with over sixty recruits initially signing up.

 In 2001, Headquarters (HQ) for the Corps was established in the old AEP Programme building behind the public library on Fort Street in George Town, with its main purpose being to provide administrative and logistical support to the Companies of the Corps through the coordination of developmental programmes and resource distribution.

-Initially it was staffed 2 full time staff members.
-Two of the most notable volunteers at the beginning were Major Anderson White and Captain Dave Thompson who are still members today.
+Initially, it was staffed by 2 full-time staff members.
+Two of the most notable volunteers at the beginning were Major Anderson White and Captain Dave Thompson.

 As a training resource, the Corps uses as a guide the United Kingdom’s Army Cadet Force (ACF) Manual with customizations influenced by regional and local conditions and traditions.
 Consequently, the Corps’ cadet training programme emphasizes the value of citizenship, leadership, service to the community, personal responsibility, a sense of accomplishment, self-esteem, teamwork, and self-discipline.
 It is meant to prepare the cadets for responsible leadership roles while making them aware of their rights, responsibilities, and privileges as Caymanians.

-As have been proven, the para-military approach when mutually supported by school, home and the Corps has produced more focused students who, with high ideals, strive for excellence.
+As have been proven, the para-military approach, when mutually supported by the school, home and the Corps, has produced more focused students who, with high ideals, strive for excellence.
 This is true even among those students who are traditionally low-end performers.